Understanding How University Guidelines Address Privacy and Security Issues of Generative AI in Academic Settings: Findings

-{\bf Observation 6: Challenges of accountability from individual to institutional levels.} A predominant guideline we observe across universities is the devolution of accountability to the individual (students, faculty, and staff).
-While some institutions continue to provide technical safeguards, individuals are also expected to be responsible for their privacy and security when interacting with GenAI tools.
-One example is UCLA: \textit{``It is the users’ responsibility and accountability to get informed about these limitations and risks, closely review the outputs of GenAI tools...''}
+A predominant guideline we observe across universities is the devolution of accountability to the individual (students, faculty, and staff).

+\textbf{\textit{Individual accountability for making S\&P decisions.}} While some institutions continue to provide technical safeguards, individuals are also expected to be responsible for their privacy and security behaviors and decisions when interacting with GenAI tools, including not disclosing confidential information as discussed before.
+Another example is UCLA: \textit{``It is the users' responsibility and accountability to get informed about these limitations and risks, closely review the outputs of GenAI tools...''}

 To this end, universities expect individuals to choose a GenAI service that provides better privacy and security features.
 However, a large number of GenAI services on the market can overwhelm individuals as they navigate alternatives.
 University guidelines often mention a variety of specific GenAI service providers, including standalone GenAI chatbots, e.g., OpenAI's ChatGPT~\cite{chatgpt-url25} and Google's Gemini~\cite{deepmindGemini-url25} as well as GenAI integrated with other digital services such as CoPilot within coding IDE~\cite{githubGitHubCopilot-url25} and AI companions in online meeting apps, e.g., Zoom IQ~\cite{zoomMeetZoom-url25}.
 Despite the availability of many GenAI services, a more detailed privacy and security evaluation for individual services is absent in many guidelines, except for the most popular service provider OpenAI's ChatGPT model: